IEEE Copyright Policies

 In some cases, Conferences require authors to register in advance when they submit their final manuscripts.

-IEEE policy states that it is up to the discretion of the Conference Committee to allow “no shows” to be published in the IEEE Xplore Digital Library.
-IEEE Conference Organizers must notify authors prior to, or at time of, submission that their papers may be excluded from IEEE Xplore and the CSDL should they fail to appear at the conference.
+IEEE policy states that it is up to the Conference Committee’s discretion to allow “no shows” to be published in the IEEE Xplore Digital Library.
+IEEE Conference Organizers must notify authors prior to, or at time of, submission that their papers may be excluded from IEEE Xplore and the Computer Society Digital Library (CSDL) should they fail to appear at the conference.

 The IEEE strongly discourages changes and withdrawals of papers once submitted and included in the program.
-To avoid the likelihood of this, authors are strongly encouraged to get all necessary company and/or government approvals prior to submitting their papers to the conference.
+To avoid the likelihood of this, authors are strongly encouraged to get all necessary company and/or government approvals prior to submitting their papers to conferences.

 If under any circumstances it becomes necessary for an author to withdraw or change a paper, IEEE policy dictates that the request to do this must come directly from the author and not from any third party.
 IEEE policy also states that, in such cases, the author will be held liable for all costs incurred.